 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The company replaced its prior borrowing structure with a new package that includes a $150 million term loan and a $30 million revolving credit facility.
-Borrowings under the new term loan, along with about $98.5 million of cash on hand, were used to pay off debt under the previous credit agreement, which had been due in October 2027.
+The company said it entered into a new credit agreement with a $150 million term loan facility and a $30 million revolving credit facility.
+Borrowings from the new term loan, along with about $98.5 million of cash on hand, were used to pay down the prior credit agreement, which had been due in October 2027.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.